 "Maybe," Connor shrugged, "but I guess it was also the fact that you fell in.
 Anyway, if you punish me, I'll leak your secret."

 Cheng Li was torn.
 She couldn't kill the boy; he was one of her prize warriors.
 She couldn't punish him either, or he would run off tattling.
 Her reputation was now hanging uncharacteristically on the line.
 Cheng Li mentally berated herself on what to do as she glared daggers at the smug young man.
-She felt helpless but it never showed on her disciplined and trained-of-emotions face.
+She felt helpless but it never showed on her disciplined and apathetic face.
 Right now, the inner turmoil of her thoughts weighed heavily on her next action.
 Finally, calming her turbulent mind, Cheng Li sighed and turned away, walking towards her cabin.
 It was hard to admit, but Connor Tempest had won.

 Scowling as she slipped into her bathroom, she momentarily felt glad they had gotten a re-stock of water.
 Even though she wouldn't have normally had a shower in normal circumstances, she felt the need to stay clean and fresh before her and the crew departed again.
 She groaned as the water poured onto her body and quickly washed herself, the familiar spray of the sea leaving her scent.
 'No worries,' she told herself calmly, 'it will have come back tomorrow.'
 Wrapping a clean towel to pull up her hair, she stepped out of the shower and padded into her cabin, where incidentally, Connor had just walked into.
 The two stopped short and stared at each other, too shocked to say anything.

 Cheng Li's mind was blank, which was surprising, and her face showed signs of… well, nothing as she stood with only a towel wrapped around her head.
 Connor was also in shock.
-It wasn't every day, rarely even, that he walked in on a naked girl with a thin lithe body, bronze skin and charcoal black hair.
+It wasn't every day, rarely even, that he walked in on a naked girl with a toned body, bronze skin and charcoal black hair.
 Without knowing it, he let out an appreciative whistle.

 Cheng Li's face reddened so suddenly that Connor was startled into movement and she tackled his to the ground, shouting at him with intense anger.
 The two wrestled for a moment with Cheng Li in control, flying insults in her wake.
 Connor attempted to throw the older girl off, but restrained himself from letting his arms roam any lower than her shoulders.
 He tried to ignore the feeling of her breasts on his chest; the way her legs parted on either side of his own leg; the way she was laying on top of him to stop him from moving.